Xpert® MTB/RIF assay for extrapulmonary tuberculosis and rifampicin resistance

 What are the implications of this review?

 Xpert may be helpful in diagnosing extrapulmonary TB.
 The ability of Xpert to detect TB varies when different specimens are used, while Xpert rarely yields a positive result for people without TB (defined by culture).
 Xpert is accurate for diagnosing rifampicin resistance.
-In patients thought to have TB meningitis, which is considered a medical emergency, providers should use clinical judgement and should not rely solely on an Xpert result when deciding to withhold treatment, as is common practice when culture results are negative.
+In patients thought to have TB meningitis, which is considered a medical emergency, providers should use clinical judgment and should not rely solely on an Xpert result when deciding to withhold treatment, as is common practice when culture results are negative.

 How up‐to‐date is this review?